Best for Side Sleepers

 Medium - 5/10

 Buying a good mattress for your teen doesn’t have to break the bank.
-The Allswell mattress costs a third of the price of comparable mattresses, so it is perfect for teens who will soon be leaving the nest.
+The Brooklyn Bowery mattress costs a fraction of the price of comparable mattresses, so it makes a perfect budget mattress for teens who will soon be leaving the nest.

 Our list only had room for five, but these mattresses are also great options for teens.